-5. The JPA version of the MOD1173A form is to be completed as appropriate.
+4. The JPA version of the MOD1173A form is to be completed at the time of the ESL interview with the UEC.
 The UBO will complete Part 3, the UEC Part 4.
 The ESL's acknowledgement of the record is recorded in JPA and a copy of the entire 1173A printed and given to the ESL.
 In the event that an ESL is not able to access their JPA account the UEC is to record the ESL's acknowledgement and DPA consent by Proxy.
 In such an event, single Services are to maintain a copy of the signed paper 1173A given to the ESL as a quality record.

-6. All trained strength ESL are to be administered using JPA.
+5. All trained strength ESL are to be administered using JPA.
 However, in the event of a failure of JPA, the paper-based form will remain as a fall-back option.